 I still sang this year in Alfredo's, but Laura went down to just being a sub in the Voices of Liberty.

 But lots of other things happened for me this year.
 I started doing live appearances for Henson as one of two bears: the title character from Bear in the Big Blue House, and the Coca-Cola Polar Bear.
 This gig was a heck of a lot of fun.
 As the Coke Bear, I spent over a week this year in Guatemala, and also appeared in various cities in the US.
 The costume/puppet was quite a high-tech affair; a videocamera in the bear's nostril went down to a tiny monitor strapped to my chest.
 This was the only way to see; there were no peep holes in the costume anywhere.
 I puppeteered the bear's head with my hand extended over my head.
 The Coke Bear could also blink and smile.
 There was a tiny fan inside.
 Henson would fly me to wherever I was supposed to be, and there I would meet the "bear wrangler", who traveled with two huge rolling boxes that held the two halves of the bear.
-The wrangler and I were on headset communication as well.
+During performances, the wrangler and I were on headset communication as well.
 Good times.

 Brian Maffitt set up Total Training in Orlando, this stemming from the release of "Total AE" last year, which I worked on in Seattle.
 So I was able to work there during the day, and sing in Alfredo's at night.
 It made for 12-hour days, 5 days a week.